green-fox-academy/myfirstapp-syllabus/week02/exercises/js-basics.md

 - Calculate your age using the console
 - How long was the WW2?
 - How much would you need to pay for 76 Tesla shares?
-- How many seconds in a day?
+- How many seconds do we have in a day?
 - What percentage of the world's population is hungarian?
-- How much bigger is china than the czech republic
+- How much bigger is China than the Czech Republic?
 - If only 7 people can fit into a discord channel and we have 654 participants, than how many people will be in the smallest channel?